MyriamFentanes/katacoda-scenarios/rhpam-7-workshop/business-policies-decisions-scenario/decisions-authoring.md

 _For a standard customer, and a dispute amount between 0 and 100, the risk is low._

 There are 4 levels of risk: low, medium, high and very-high.
 We will defined these risk-levels as integers: 1,2,3, and 4.

 Click on the button Insert and select append row from the dropdown menu.

 <img src="../../assets/middleware/rhpam-7-workshop/business-central-decision-table-append-row.png"  width="600" />

-Click on the Description cell of the new row and type Low risk standard costumer, repeat for the rest of teh columns with the following values
+Click on the Description cell of the new row and type "_Low risk standard costumer_".
+Use the following values for the other columns:

 Description:`Low risk standard costumer`{{copy}}
 Status:`Standard`{{copy}}